 Various inputs are used in determining the value of the fund's assets or liabilities.
 These inputs are categorized into three broad levels.
 In certain cases, the inputs used to measure fair value may fall into different levels of the fair value hierarchy.
 In such cases, an investment's level within the fair value hierarchy is based on the lowest level of input that is significant to the fair value measurement.
 The fund's assessment of the significance of a particular input to the fair value measurement in its entirety requires judgment, and considers factors specific to the investment.
 Level 1 includes unadjusted quoted prices in active markets for identical assets or liabilities.
 Level 2 includes other significant observable market-based inputs (including quoted prices for similar securities, interest rates, prepayment speed, and credit risk).
 Level 3 includes unobservable inputs, which may include the adviser's own assumptions in determining the fair value of investments.
+Other financial instruments are derivative instruments, such as forward foreign currency exchange contracts.
 The following is a summary of the levels used as of December 31, 2020 in valuing the fund's assets or liabilities: